callmecavs/layzr.js/README.md

 ## Getting Started

 Layzr was developed with a modern JavaScript workflow in mind.
-Though not required to use Layzr, it's convenient to have a build system in place that can transpile ES6, and bundle modules.
+Though not required, it's convenient to have a build system in place that can transpile ES6, and bundle modules.
 For a minimal boilerplate that does so, try [outset](https://github.com/callmecavs/outset).

 To get started, follow these steps: